 At other times, suddenly, an idea comes into my head.
 Then I have to create the image from scratch.
 If I am photographing children, I just let some props to the kids and they make a beautiful scene to catch.

 I usually also use the self-portrait to create these images that come to my mind when the idea is too specific or is it not about children but the essence of women.

-Of course I have some favourite photographers, most of them from the sixties years (I suffer total fascination for those years and the total revolution that assumed in fashion, photography, art …): David Bailey, Brian Duffy, Sam Haskins, Michael Cooper, Jean Loup Sieff, Terence Donovan, Oriol Maspons, Jean Marie Perier, Gered Mankowitz… (These are only a few!).
+Of course, I have some favorite photographers, most of them from the sixties years (I suffer total fascination for those years and the total revolution that assumed in fashion, photography, art …): David Bailey, Brian Duffy, Sam Haskins, Michael Cooper, Jean-Loup Sieff, Terence Donovan, Oriol Maspons, Jean Marie Perier, Gered Mankowitz… (These are only a few!).
 I suppose my pics are influenced by theirs.